AshitAnandkumar/ECE445/README.md

 - Pressure sensors
 - Tilt switches

 Tilt switches were ruled out due to binary output.
 Pressure sensors were considered unreliable because of inconsistent contact with the body.
-Flex sensors were considered but noted to be prone to drift and mechanical fatigue.
+Flex sensors were considered but noted to be prone to drift and mechanical fatigue

 ### Notes
 IMU-based sensing in combination with stretch sensors were considered as the most suitable approach for posture monitoring